rpy2/rpy2/doc/source/rinterface.rst

    ep = rinterface.SexpExtPtr(pt)

-However, this remains a rather academic exercise if missing a way to access the data from R;
+However, this remains a rather academic exercise unless there exists a way to access the data from R; when used in R packages, external pointers have companion functions to manipulate the C-level data structures.

-in other words there should be functions on the R side to access the data.
+In the case of external pointers and their companion functions and methods defined by R packages, the rpy2 interface lets a programmer create such external pointers directly from Python, using :mod:`ctypes` for example.

-Such functions can be provided by R packages defining external pointers and their companion functions and methods.
-In that case we have here a way to build such external pointers directly from Python.
+However, the rpy2 interface allows more than that since a programmer is able to make a Python function accessible to R has is was a function of its own.
+It is possible to define arbitrary Python data structures as well as functions or methods to operate on them, pass the data structure to R as an external pointer, and expose the functions and methods to R.

 .. autoclass:: rpy2.rinterface.SexpExtPtr(obj)
    :show-inheritance: